alexis-floback/alexis-floback.github.io/_pages/about.md

 Human outside of work
 ------
-Outside of work, I am a proud cat mom to 3, and enjoy reading, hiking, travelling, and amateur photography (gallery coming soon!).
+Outside of work, I am a proud cat mom to 3, and enjoy reading, hiking, travelling, and amateur photography.
 I am passionate about equality in general and within the sciences, and demystifying grad school.